 One we've received your set-up requirements and deployed your Dialogue, the next step is to prepare your Dialogue ready for public launch.
 This can be achieved in five easy steps:

 1) Logging in and getting accustomed with Dialogue

-NB: If you have forgotten your username you can use the 'Forgotten your password' link on the log in page.
-Remember to add in your login name and not your email on this page.
+NB: If you have forgotten your password you can use the 'Forgotten your password' link on the log in page.
+Remember to enter your login name and not your email on this page.
 You can follow the instructions in this article to help you reset a user's password.

 2) Setting up your Dialogue team and moderation settings

 The Dialogue Site Admin user will have been registered and promoted by a Delib account manager.
 This means that the user has a profile like any member of the public but with special admin privileges.
-Depending on internal resources it is also useful to set up additional admin users or moderators.
+Depending on internal resources it's helpful to set up additional admin users or moderators.

 To set up your team of moderators and administrators, you need to: